Alexander Jackson Davis

-Alexander Jackson Davis (July 24, 1803 – January 14, 1892), was an American architect, known particularly for his association with the Gothic Revival style.
+Alexander Jackson Davis (July 24, 1803 – January 14, 1892) was an American architect known particularly for his association with the Gothic Revival style.

 Education

-Davis was born in New York City and studied at the American Academy of Fine Arts, the New-York Drawing Association, and from the Antique casts of the National Academy of Design.
-Dropping out of school, he became a respectable lithographer and from 1826 he worked as a draftsman for Josiah R. Brady, a New York architect who was an early exponent of the Gothic revival style: Brady's Gothic 1824 St. Luke's Episcopal Church is the oldest surviving structure in Rochester, New York.
+Davis was born in New York City and studied at the American Academy of Fine Arts, the New-York Drawing Association, and from the antique casts of the National Academy of Design.
+Dropping out of school, he became a lithographer and from 1826 he worked as a draftsman for Josiah R. Brady, a New York architect who was an early exponent of the Gothic Revival style.
+Brady's Gothic 1824 St. Luke's Episcopal Church is the oldest surviving structure in Rochester, New York.

 Career

 Partnership with Ithiel Town

 Davis made a first independent career as an architectural illustrator in the 1820s, but his friends, especially painter John Trumbull, convinced him to turn his hand to designing buildings.
 Picturesque siting, massing and contrasts remained essential to his work, even when he was building in a Classical style.
-In 1826, Davis went to work in the office of Ithiel Town and Martin E. Thompson, the most prestigious architectural firm of the Greek Revival; in the office Davis had access to the best architectural library in the country, in a congenial atmosphere where he gained a thorough grounding.
+In 1826, Davis began working in the office of Ithiel Town and Martin E. Thompson, the most prestigious architectural firm of the Greek Revival.
+In the office Davis had access to the best architectural library in the country, in a congenial atmosphere where he gained a thorough grounding.
+They designed Sachem's Wood in New Haven, Connecticut, which was built from 1820 to 1830.

 From 1829, in partnership with Town, Davis formed the first recognizably modern architectural office and designed many late Classical buildings, including some of public prominence.
-In Washington, Davis designed the Executive Department offices and with Robert Mills the first Patent Office building (1834–36).
-He also designed the Custom House of New York City (1833–42).
+In Washington, Davis designed the Executive Department offices and with Robert Mills the first Patent Office building (1834–1836).
+He also designed the Custom House of New York City (1833–1842).
 Bridgeport City Hall, constructed in 1853 and 1854, is a later government building Davis designed in the Classical style.